Getting Familiar With Speech Disorders: Aphasia

 How Can A Speech Therapist Treat Aphasia?

-It is more common, however, for individuals to undergo speech and language therapy in order to restore their language skills.
+Often, though, you’ll need to undergo speech and language therapy in order to recover your language skills.

 What To Do If A Loved One Has Aphasia